 My expertise includes training with organizations and individuals who teach groundbreaking trauma therapies based on the most recent research and evidence including: The National Institute for the Clinical Application of Behavioral Medicine (NICABM); the Sensorimotor Psychotherapy Institute; Trauma, Resilience, and Addiction with Dr. Gabor Mate; Clinical and Somatic Interventions with Dr. Janina Fisher.

 In my trauma work with clients, the initial consultation will include a conversation about the various factors and the extent of the experienced trauma, the recency and acuteness of the activated symptoms, the client’s current situation as to safety, as well as other treatments they are currently undergoing.
-If the trauma is acutely activated and/or it involves violent experiences present in the client’s life, I may determine that it is more appropriate to refer to another practitioner who is licensed in the state as a mental health therapist.
 Because my client’s well-being is always my top priority, I always carefully discern the best possible avenue for their treatment and healing.

 The modalities that I use to support clients in their trauma healing include: